Chart Color Schemes

 Wonga Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wonga Park's dwelling structures, as per the latest Census, consisted of 99.8% houses and 0.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Wonga Park stood at 44.8%, with mortgaged dwellings at 49.8% and rented ones at 5.4%.
-The median monthly mortgage repayment was $2,300, higher than Melbourne metro's average of $2,000.
+Dwelling structure in Wonga Park, as per the latest Census, consisted of 99.8% houses and 0.2% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Wonga Park was 44.8%, with mortgaged dwellings at 49.8% and rented ones at 5.4%.
+The median monthly mortgage repayment in the area was $2,300, higher than Melbourne metro's average of $2,000.
 Median weekly rent in Wonga Park was $491, compared to Melbourne metro's $390.
-Nationally, Wonga Park's mortgage repayments were significantly higher at $2,300 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Wonga Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing